 Read more on the Resources Allocation Policy page.

 Use the qsub command to submit your jobs.

-The qsub submits the job into the queue.
+The qsub submits the job into a queue.
 The qsub command creates a request to the PBS Job manager for allocation of specified resources.
-The smallest allocation unit is entire node, 16 cores, with exception of the qexp queue.
+The smallest allocation unit is an entire node - 16 cores, with the exception of the qexp queue.
 The resources will be allocated when available, subject to allocation policies and constraints.
 After the resources are allocated, the jobscript or interactive shell is executed on first of the allocated nodes.

 Use Job arrays when running huge number of jobs.

 Use GNU Parallel and/or Job arrays when running (many) single core jobs.